kayw-geek/kayw-geek/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on CHASING
-- 🌱 I’m currently learning English
+- 🌱 I’m currently learning Go
 - 📫 How to reach me: weikaiii@sina.cn